auth0/docs/articles/cms/wordpress/configuration.md

 * **Extra Settings:** A valid JSON object that includes options to call Lock with.
 This overrides all other options set above.
 For a list of available options, see [Lock: User configurable options](/libraries/lock/customization) (e.g.: `{"disableResetAction": true }`).
 Option name is `extra_conf`.

-* **Custom Signup Fields:** This field is the JSON that describes the custom signup fields for lock.
-It should be a valid JSON and allows the use of functions (for validation).
-[More info here](/libraries/lock/v11/configuration#additionalsignupfields-array-).
+* **Custom Signup Fields:** This field is the JSON that describes the custom signup fields for Lock.
+The should be a in the form of JSON and allows the use of functions for validation.
+[More info on custom signup fields here](/libraries/lock/v11/configuration#additionalsignupfields-array-).
 Option name is `custom_signup_fields`.

 * **Auth0 Server Domain:** The Auth0 domain, it is used by the setup wizard to fetch your account information.
 Option name is `auth0_server_domain`.